 When it comes to figuring out whether you’ll have a co-host, weekly guests, or fly solo, look to your strengths.
 Have you been told you’re a good storyteller?
 Are you high-energy, focused, and good at speaking directly to someone even if you can’t see them?
 Or are you more comfortable in conversation mode with someone else to bounce things off of?
 No one format is better than another; it’s all about the best way for you to share your message.

 Doing a show alone means having complete creative control and autonomy over the schedule, but it also means that the brunt of the work (and self-discipline) is on you.
 Bringing in a partner means working with someone else’s schedule and ideas, but you’ll also be able to split the work and keep each other motivated.
-If your goal is adding one or more co-hosts it’s most important to select people you trust completely and can have a genuine conversation with (without being self-conscious).
+If your goal is adding one or more co-hosts, it’s most important to select people you trust completely and can have a genuine conversation with (without being self-conscious).

-The rules of improv apply here, too; it should be a safe space where you won’t feel judged by your partner(s) for taking a risk, no matter how it turns out.
+The rules of improv apply here, too: It should be a safe space where you won’t feel judged by your partner(s) for taking a risk, no matter how it turns out.

 To give yourself a head start, record a few episodes in advance.
 It’s also a good idea to make some “disciplinary” decisions ahead of time to free up your brainpower for creativity instead of logistics.
-Keep the same show format per episode (like intro, interview, monologue/story, guest, fan comments, outro).
+Keep the same show format per episode (such as intro, interview, monologue/story, guest, fan comments, outro).

 Speaking of show format, you can go beyond speaking to bring the podcast alive.
 If your show focuses on your audition experiences, consider bringing a recorder and interviewing other auditioners about their funniest experiences and preparation strategies.